-The table below lists the icons specific to the Display Options window.
+The table below lists the icons specific to the Layers and Colors window.

-Table 2-1 • Display Options Icons
+Table 2-1 • Layers and Colors Icons

-Icon Name Function aje Rename Settings Rename user created layers and colors settings from the default name to a name you specify Remove Settings Remove the user defined Layers and colors settings. • Clone Settings Create a clone of current Layers and Colors Settings
+Icon Name Function aje Rename Settings Rename user created layers and colors settings from the default name to a name you specify.